Rules and Regulations

 A. Name.
 The name of the group shall be the Group on Information Resources of the Association of American Medical Colleges (AAMC), herein after referred to as GIR.

 B. Authority.
 This Charter governs GIR pursuant to the current version of the Groups Rules and Regulations approved by the AAMC Board of Directors, incorporated by reference.
 This charter and any process documents must be in alignment with the Groups Rules and Regulations.

-The purpose of the organization is to provide a forum for individuals in relevant roles of leadership and responsibility to promote excellence in the application and integration of information resources in academic medicine, including medical education, clinical care, medical and health sciences research, health science libraries, public health, and institutional planning.
+A. The purpose of the GIR shall be to provide a forum for individuals in relevant roles of leadership and responsibility to promote excellence in the application and integration of information resources in academic medicine, including medical education, clinical care, medical and health sciences research, health science libraries, public health, and institutional planning.
 The GIR fosters

 - development and continued improvement of information resources in AAMC member medical schools, teaching hospitals and health systems, and academic societies;

 - professional development of leaders of information resources in medical schools and teaching hospitals;

 - development of policies that recognize the fundamental importance of information resources in medical education, health care delivery, clinical care, and basic and clinical research; and

 - collaboration with other professional groups around scholarship as it relates to information technology and information resources in academic medicine.

 B. The GIR shall effectuate its purpose by: